Silicrex/RLCraftVillagers/README.md

 and sometimes specific items can vary greatly.
 RLCraft is based off of Minecraft version 1.12.2 and uses an older system of villagers compared to the most recent Minecraft versions.

-Librarians are guaranteed exactly 3 trades for an **Enchanted Book**.
+Librarians are guaranteed exactly 3 trade slots for an **Enchanted Book**.
 This is an item associated with a particular **Enchantment** (or **Enchant** for short), a special modifier that can be applied to compatible items, that enhances various aspects of them
 (ranging anywhere from efficacy of the item, to longevity of it, to special added effects).
 Each Enchanted Book slot